unahouExosite/docs/rpc/README.md

 }
 ```

-* `"status": "ok"` means the activation was successful.
+* `"status": "ok"` means the resource was successfully flushed

-* `"status": "invalid"` means the specified activation code was not found or already activated
+* `"status": "invalid"` means one or both of "olderthan" and "newerthan" options provided was not a valid timestamp
-    (client only) or expired (client only) or activated by another client
-    (share only).
-Or, the resource associated with the activation code has already been
-    activated either via this or another activation code (share only).

-* `"status": "noauth"` means the calling client does not own the client associated with the
+* `"status": "restricted"` means the resource specified to be dropped is not owned by the caller client
-    specified activation code (client only).

 ---

+# Resources

 ##create (client)

 Creates a client.